reflex-dev/reflex/README.md

 ---

+# Reflex

-Reflex is a library to build web apps in pure Python.
-It handles both the frontend and backend, so you can focus on your app's logic.
-Once you build your app, you can [deploy it](https://reflex.dev/docs/hosting/deploy-quick-start/) with a single command.
+Reflex is a library to build full-stack web apps in pure Python.

-Reflex apps compile down to a [React](https://reactjs.org/) frontend app and a [FastAPI](https://github.com/tiangolo/fastapi) backend app, that communicate over websockets.
-See our architecture [here](https://reflex.dev/blog/2024-03-21-reflex-architecture/#the-reflex-architecture) for more details.
+Key features:
+* **Pure Python** - Write your app's frontend and backend all in Python, no need to learn Javascript.
+* **Full Flexibility** - Reflex is easy to get started with, but can also scale to complex apps.
+* **Deploy Instantly** - After building, deploy your app with a [single command](https://reflex.dev/docs/hosting/deploy-quick-start/) or host it on your own server.

+See our [architecture page](https://reflex.dev/blog/2024-03-21-reflex-architecture/#the-reflex-architecture) to see how Reflex works under the hood.

 ## ⚙️ Installation